FTDS-assignment-bay/p2-final-project-FTDS-031-RMT-group-mavericks/README.md

 ## Team Members

    - Dito Wicaksana Prasetya as a Data Engineer.
-   - Ahmad Naufal Budianto as a Data Analyst.
+   - Ahmad Naufal Budianto as a Data Analyst + Deck Designer.
    - Gieorgie Kharismatik Kosasih as a Data Scientist.
    - Darly Guntur Darris Purba as a Data Scientist.